Go to news

 EU funding cities and regions

-The year 2026 will mark a turning point for European urban policies.
-Brussels is preparing a set of calls that will bring together innovation, sustainability and urban transformation under programmes designed to strengthen local ecosystems, accelerate climate adaptation, and turn cities into climate-neutral, inclusive and attractive places to live.
-“It will also be the last opportunity in the current financial period to take part in some of the most strategic programmes, such as the European Urban Initiative (EUI),” warns Aurora García, Head of the Regions and Cities Area at Zabala Innovation.
+The year 2026 marks a turning point for European urban policies.
+Brussels is rolling out a set of calls that will bring together innovation, sustainability and urban transformation under programmes designed to strengthen local ecosystems, accelerate climate adaptation, and turn cities into climate-neutral, inclusive and attractive places to live.
+“It is also the last opportunity in the current financial period to take part in some of the most strategic programmes, such as the European Urban Initiative (EUI),” warns Aurora García, Head of the Regions and Cities Knowledge Area at Zabala Innovation.

-For this reason, anticipating upcoming opportunities and preparing an integrated funding strategy is essential to maximise both impact and eligibility.
-Engineers and urban planners, tech SMEs, universities, designers, and regional and local authorities will find in next year’s calls a chance to finance projects that connect science with everyday life: from energy-efficiency solutions to new urban models or sustainable housing.
+For this reason, anticipating current opportunities and preparing an integrated funding strategy is essential to maximise both impact and eligibility.
+Engineers and urban planners, tech SMEs, universities, designers, and regional and local authorities find this year’s calls a chance to finance projects that connect science with everyday life: from energy-efficiency solutions to new urban models or sustainable housing.

-The five initiatives expected next year outline the most complete map of European opportunities for those working towards a green transition with tangible impact.
+The six initiatives currently on the table outline the most complete map of European opportunities for those working towards a green transition with tangible impact.
 “These funding programmes do not compete with each other, and urban innovation projects can benefit from more than one at the same time, under certain conditions,” García notes.
 “The calls are strategically complementary within the European framework for urban transformation.
 For instance, cities already participating in a European Mission can turn to the EUI to develop concrete demonstration projects, and vice versa,” she adds.

 European Urban Initiative (EUI)